substrait-io/substrait/site/docs/tools/third_party_tools.md

 ## Substrait-tools
 The [substrait-tools](https://pypi.org/project/substrait-tools/) python package provides a command line interface for producing/consuming substrait plans by leveraging the APIs from different producers and consumers.
-Source code can be found [here](https://github.com/richtia/substrait-tools).